aerospike-examples/aerospike-csharp-aggregation-x86/README.md

 # Aggregation In Action

-Follow these steps to run this application and see [aggregation](/ASConsoleApp/udf/aggregationByRegion.lua) running on x86 (32-bit) target.
+Follow these steps to run this application and see [aggregation](/ASConsoleApp/udf/aggregationByRegion.lua) running against x86 (32-bit) target.

 ## Prerequisites